Skip to main content

 Academic

-The dialogue concerning the ADA’s mandate for workplace wellness programs can be elevated to a more precise, quantitative level through the lens of allostatic load.
+The dialogue concerning the ADA’s voluntary participation mandate for workplace wellness programs can be elevated to a more precise, quantitative level through the lens of allostatic load.
 Allostasis is the process of achieving stability, or homeostasis, through physiological or behavioral change.
 It is the body’s adaptive response to stressors.

 Allostatic load is the cumulative physiological “wear and tear” that results from repeated or chronic activation of these adaptive systems.
 A workplace wellness program that is perceived as coercive functions as a chronic psychosocial stressor, contributing directly and measurably to an individual’s allostatic load.